smol-ai/ainews-web-2025/src/content/issues/24-12-19-ainews-modernbert-small-new-retrieverclassifier-workhorse-8k-context-2t-tokens.md

 date: '2024-12-20T03:27:55.084640Z'
 original_slug: ainews-modernbert-small-new-retrieverclassifier
 description: >-
-  Jeremy Howard and the Answer.ai/LightOn team released ModernBERT, an updated encoder-only model with an 8,192 token context window, trained on 2 trillion tokens including code, achieving state-of-the-art performance for its size and faster variable-length input processing.
-Meanwhile, Google’s Gemini 2.0 Flash Thinking model debuted as the top-ranked chatbot in Chatbot Arena, highlighting advances in reasoning capabilities.
+  Jeremy Howard and the **Answer.ai/LightOn** team released **ModernBERT**, an updated encoder-only model with a significantly extended context window of *8,192 tokens*, trained on *2 trillion tokens* including code, achieving state-of-the-art performance for its size and faster variable-length input processing.
+Meanwhile, the open-source **Genesis** physics engine project demonstrated a generative simulation platform capable of creating 4D dynamical worlds with speeds up to *430,000x faster than real-time*, promising major advances for robotics and physical AI.
 tags:
-  - answer
-  - lighton
-  - modernbert
-  - bert
-  - context-window
-  - google
-  - gemini-2-0
+  - untagged
+companies: []
+models: []
+topics:
-  - chatbot
+  - untagged
 ---